scivision/linkchecker-markdown/README.md

 This tool is very helpful for large Markdown-based Jekyll and Hugo sites.
 It is very fast and simple.

+HOWEVER: we have found that as time goes on, more and more servers have strict anti-leeching methods that break this program too.
+The solution may be to use an asyncio-based web browser interface like Arsenic in this program.
+We hope to do so as time/interest permit.

 Alternatives exist for Go and JavaScript.

 ## install